OctopusDeploy/Calamari/README.md

 * `git push --tag`

 This will trigger our build server to build and publish a new version to feedz.io which can be seen here https://feedz.io/org/octopus-deploy/repository/dependencies/packages/Calamari.

+## Debugging

+Option 1 is recommended if you can use the default worker.

+### Option 1: Reference local binary
+1. Build Calamari in your IDE
+2. Get the path to the executable (The one directly in the bin folder for the Calamari project, `Calamari` with no extension of macOS and Linux, `Calamari.exe` for Windows)
+3. In Octopus, set an unscoped variable `Octopus.Calamari.Executable` to the full path to the executable.
+This is set per project.
+4. Now when you run a deployment it will use your debug build.

+#### Benefits:
+- Extremely fast iteration, you don’t need to stop server between Calamari builds.
+- It does not exercise the full deployment functionality of checking calamari versions etc (most of the time, this does not matter).

+#### Drawbacks:
+- You must run the step on your machine (default worker) - basically the executable has to be at the path on whatever machine is executing the step.
+This is a problem when working with Kubernetes Tentacle for example.

+### Option 2: Package Calamari into your server build
+1. In terminal, run `./build.sh --set-octopus-server-version true` (build.ps1 and build.cmd are available for Windows)
+2. Nuke will build and package up Calamari then it will update the `Calamari.Consolidated` version in your `Octopus.Server.csproj`
+3. Restart Server to force a rebuild with the new version of Calamari.

+#### Benefits:
+- It uses the “proper” mechanism to deploy Calamari.
+- You can use it when you’re using a remote worker.

+#### Drawbacks:
+- It takes ~10 minutes to build and pack Calamari
+- You need to restart Server for Calamari changes to take effect
+- Currently it only increases the version number if you make commits, don’t forget to commit your changes or you’ll waste ~10 mins waiting for the build for nothing!

+### Bonus Variables!
+- Set `Octopus.Calamari.WaitForDebugger` to `True` to get a debug version of Calamari to wait for a Debugger to be attached before continuing.
+The log message from Calamari will show it’s waiting for the debugger and it will give the PID to use when you’re looking to attach.
+- Set `OctopusPrintEvaluatedVariables` to `True` to get all variables that are sent to Calamari, printed to the verbose long when executing a step.

+> Tip: Creating a variable set with your configuration makes it easy to toggle this behaviour per project